Oncology Massage for People Living with a Cancer Diagnosis

 Oncology massage can also help with chemo induced peripheral neuropathy (CIPN).

-Yes — when performed by a therapist specifically trained in oncology massage.
+Yes — when performed by a massage therapist trained in cancer massage.
 Your therapist will take into account:

 Each session is fully customized based on how you’re feeling that day.
 Communication is key, and your comfort is always the top priority.